GoogleCloudPlatform/stable-diffusion-on-gcp/Stable-Diffusion-UI-Agones/README.md

 ```
 where xxx-xxx.apps.googleusercontent.com is the Oauth 2.0 client ID you just created.

-**Note: if you wish to add IAP users out of your organziation, set your application's "User Type" from "internal" to "external" in "Oauth consent screen".**

 Create an static external ip address, record the ip address.
 ```
 gcloud compute addresses create sd-agones --global